shavitush/bhoptimer/index.md

 !hide, !unhide - Toggle players' hiding.
 !tpto, !goto - Teleport to another player.
 Usage: !tpto [target] !usp, !glock, !knife - Spawn a USP/Glock/Knife.
-!cp, !cpmenu, !checkpoint, !checkpoints - Opens the checkpoints menu.
+!nc, !prac, !practice, !noclipme, +noclip, sm_noclip - Toggles noclip.
-!save - Saves checkpoint (default: 1).
-Usage: !save [number] !tele - Teleports to checkpoint (default: 1).
-Usage: !tele [number] !nc, !prac, !practice, !noclipme, +noclip, sm_noclip - Toggles noclip.
+!adverts - Prints all adverts to the client.
 ```

 ### shavit-rankings
 Enables !rank, !top and introduces map tiers (!settier).
 Each record gets points assigned to it according to the map's tier and overall - how good the time is.
 This system doesn't allow "rank grinding" by beating all of the easy maps on the server but instead, awards the players that get the best times on the hardest maps and styles.

 ```